-Goal setting is not simply a one-time thing that you do when you are coming up with a business plan.
-It is an ongoing process that is constantly evolving as your business grows and the market changes.
-Even if your business is flourishing, having goals will help you maintain the momentum you need to stay on top, and give you a safety net for inevitable downtimes.
+Goal setting is not simply a one-time thing that you do when coming up with a business plan.
+It is an ongoing process that constantly evolves as your business grows and the market changes.
+Even if your business is flourishing, having goals will help you maintain the momentum you need to stay on top and give you a safety net for inevitable downtimes.

-It’s tough to make a commitment to a project if your finish line is vague or indefinite.
-So before moving forward, make it extremely clear what your ultimate outcome will look like.
-Figure out exactly what you want, how you will get there, and what your timeline is.
+It’s tough to commit to a project if your finish line is vague or indefinite.
+So before moving forward, make it extremely clear what your outcome will look like.
+Figure out exactly what you want, how you will get there, and your timeline.

-Even small, short-term goals that you set in the midst of a crisis could have a positive effect when things improve.
+Even small, short-term goals that you set amid a crisis could positively affect things when things improve.
 Instead of mindlessly jumping around from project to project, set goals to help yourself take a breath before changing direction.
 Short-term goals can help keep your team focused and working together cohesively.

 Your short-term goals are often the stepping-stones to accomplishing your long-term goals.
 Set long-term goals for all of your projects, including how long you think the project will take to complete.

 If you have your goals set in stone, whenever a shiny object idea comes to mind, you can analyze how the idea may fit in with your current objectives.
-This may be a quick way to rule out your new idea if you are able to see that it will not help you make progress toward whatever you are working for.
+This may be a quick way to rule out your new idea if you can see that it will not help you progress toward whatever you are working for.

-Once your goals are set, don’t abandon your project until it is complete.
+To overcome shiny object syndrome, there needs to be some kind of accountability.
+Once your goals are set, don’t abandon your project until complete.
 This will help prevent you from wasting resources by walking away from a half-finished project before seeing any of its payback or results.

-The only exceptions to this rule would be if you find that your project is beginning to cost you more money than you initially estimated, or if the circumstances within your company or in the field have changed significantly enough to diminish the project's effectiveness completely.
+The only exceptions to this rule will be if you find that your project is beginning to cost you more money than you initially estimated or if the circumstances within your company or in the field have changed significantly enough to diminish the project's effectiveness completely.

-There are a few things you need to do in order to make a true commitment to the project at hand.
+You need to do a few things to make a true commitment to the project at hand.
 First, tell yourself that you won't let anything stand in your way.
-Get into the mindset that you will complete this project because it will have a positive impact on you or your company in the end.
+Get into the mindset that you will complete this project because it will positively impact you or your company in the end.

-Before you delegate work to your team on a new project that you are “sure" is going to be a game changer, take some time to think about it.
-You simply can't act on every idea that you have, so it is important to give yourself a buffer period to spare yourself from rushing into a hasty decision.
+Before delegating work to your team on a new project that you are “sure” will be a game-changer, take some time to think about it.
+You simply can't act on every idea you have, so it is important to give yourself a buffer period to spare yourself from rushing into a hasty decision.

-Do your research and think about whether your idea will make the best use of your company’s resources.
-Any successful business venture must have a viable business concept and a plan that is realistic.
+Do your research and think about whether your idea will best use your company’s resources.
+Any successful business venture must have a viable business concept and a realistic plan.

 Adapting and incorporating new ideas into your business is one way to remove some of the inevitable uncertainties that every business faces, but if you don't do enough research and planning, your new ideas may not succeed.

-If you conduct a feasibility study, you will be giving yourself a chance to get answers to important questions that will help you in the assessment of the project's potential, and to determine the likelihood that the project will succeed or fail.
+If you conduct a feasibility study, you will be giving yourself a chance to get answers to important questions that will help you assess the project's potential and determine the likelihood that the project will succeed or fail.

-This is especially helpful if you work with someone who is skillfully skeptical, has the ability to be direct, and is talented at pointing out the potential obstacles of a new idea.
+This is especially helpful if you work with someone who is skillfully skeptical, can be direct, and is talented at pointing out the potential obstacles of a new idea.
 Ask your team to flesh out your new idea, ask you difficult questions, and find any possible weaknesses.
 Doing this will allow your team to help you realize if you need to pump the brakes.

-Listen to their suggestions, perspectives, and/or concerns before you make a decision.
+Listen to their suggestions, perspectives, and/or concerns before you decide.
 If an idea survives through this stage, it may be worth pursuing.
 If you do follow through with your idea, your team will be happier that you talked to them first.

-If you are used to thinking of a new idea and immediately acting on it exactly how you see fit, it may take some practice to start taking a step back to get the opinions of other people.
+If you are used to thinking of a new idea and immediately acting on it exactly how you see fit, it may take some practice to start taking a step back to get other people's opinions.
 But this will always help you get a new perspective and refine your idea.

 The success of your business begins with your customers, so the first step is to put yourself in your customers’ shoes.
 Think about the added benefits that your customers will get from your new project.

-Maybe your new idea will ultimately save your customers time, effort, or money in some way.
+Maybe your new idea will ultimately save your customers time, effort, or money somehow.
 Or perhaps it will increase their commitment to your company.
-Start with considering the value you are adding to your customers' experience in order to reinforce the “customer first” way of thinking.
+Start with considering the value you are adding to your customers' experience to reinforce the “customer first” way of thinking.

 It is important to recognize that doing things that please your customers is a waste of time if it doesn't add value.
 For example, if your company has a goal of responding to customers within 24 hours and you do everything you can to meet that goal, your customers may appreciate this.
 However, doing this doesn't necessarily add business value.

 While your company may be the first to respond, your customers may still have to wait to hear back from other companies for quotes before they start considering which company to work with.
-While responding to the customer quickly may have added a bit of possible value, the truth is that there are other larger factors that impact the satisfaction of the customer.
+While responding to the customer quickly may have added a bit of possible value, the truth is that other larger factors impact the customer's satisfaction.

 Summing It Up: Shiny Object Syndrome